kptdev/kpt/docs/design-docs/08-package-variant.md

 However, they are still centered around manual, one-by-one hydration and configuration of a workload.

-This proposal introduces concepts and a set of resources that for automating the creation and lifecycle management of package variants.
+This proposal introduces concepts and a set of resources for automating the creation and lifecycle management of package variants.
 These are designed to address several different dimensions of scalability:
 - Number of different workloads for a given cluster